lambda-snail/azure-function-cpp-test/README.md

 This is a bare-bones example of how to make an Azure function in C++.
 It contains one function `simple-http-trigger` that simply returns the http request that was sent to it.

-There is no error handling and all http related stuff are hard-coded, as the goal of the project was to investigate what the minimum amount of work is to make it work locally.
+The example uses crow to set up the web server for simplicity.
 The project may be used further in the future to investigate if it is possible to use other Azure services that are usually integrated in an Azure function.